Search the best hotels in Cologne

-A wonderfully detailed cathedral and excellent local beers and beer halls are what Cologne is best known for.
+A wonderfully detailed Cathedral as well as excellent local beers and beer halls are what Cologne is best known for.
 But this city was founded by the Romans, so if you peel back the layers of post-war concrete you can see traces of all sorts of architecture, and a long and colourful history.
 Book one of our recommendations for the best places to stay in Cologne and all this will be a stone's throw away.

 Cologne is also one of Germany's business centres, so some of the best places to stay in Cologne are actually business hotels.
-As well as the big brands in hotels, Cologne also has smaller boutique options, hostels and even campsites.
+As well as the big brand names, Cologne also has smaller boutique options, hostels and even campsites.

 Regularly voted the single most popular tourist attraction in Germany, Cologne Cathedral, or Kölner Dom's wonderfully detailed spires are the first thing you'll see if you arrive in Cologne by rail.
-Otherwise they're the thing you'll walk towards to get your bearings.
+Otherwise, they're what you'll walk towards to get your bearings.
 Very Gothic and very German, this building sustained fourteen hits by aerial bombs during WW2, but its twin spires survived to stand tall.
 The rest of Cologne was famously flattened.

 The inside of the cathedral has even more wonders than the outside.
-It houses the 'Shrine of the Three Kings', an ornately cast multi-tiered gold sarcophagus containing the bones of the three wise men.
-And a wealth of important art and relics.
+It houses the 'Shrine of the Three Kings', an ornately cast multi-tiered gold sarcophagus containing the bones of the three wise men, as well as a wealth of important art and relics.